joejag/tech-lead-talk/slides/presentation.md

 ---

->Avoiding giant holes in the ground is better than climbing up mountains.
+>Avoiding giant holes in the ground is preferable to climbing up mountains.
 -- Rob Lally

 ---

-# Situation #4
+# Situation #5
 ## *The Shiny thing*

 ![left](magpie.jpg)